Ostrzyciel/ontology-quality-2022/README.md

-This repository collects the supplementary materials to the article titled **Ontology Reuse: the Real Test of Ontological Design**.
+This repository collects the supplementary materials to the article titled "**Ontology Reuse: the Real Test of Ontological Design**".
 The publication is currently in review.

 ## How to run this?
 The code in this repo consists of mostly Jupyter notebooks and SPARQL queries.
 For the former, you will need to set up a Python environment using the attached `requirements.txt` file.
 We used Python 3.9 on Linux.
 Running this on Windows will most likely fail.